zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The response status code is different from expected 200 OK.
+  The response status code is different from the expected 200 OK.

   **Action:**